 - the executive branch of any local authority or of any public establishments for inter-municipal cooperation (EPCI) may take, in the absence of delegation from the deliberative body, any decisions falling within the latter's remit which would, under normal circumstances, be delegated to the executive by the deliberative body.
-The exercise of these prerogatives by the executive in the absence of mandate from the deliberative body, runs up to the first meeting of the relevant deliberative body, which may then decide to put an end to its exercise in whole or in part; - the executive branch of any territorial authority may, without deliberation of the deliberative body, proceed to the allocation of subsidies to any association and may offer guarantees in respect of any loan (Ordinance n° 2020-391 of 1 April 2020); - reinstatement as of 26 March 2020 of the delegations of borrowing powers, granted to the executive by any municipal council or by the deliberative body of an EPCI, provided such delegation had ended with the municipal campaign of March 2020.
-The exercise of these prerogatives runs up to the first meeting of the municipal council or the deliberative body of an EPCI; - unless otherwise decided by the regional council (conseil régional), the presidents of the regional councils may grant financial aid to any company (on the basis of Article L.1511-2 of the code général des collectivités territoriales (CGCT)), up to a limit of 200,000 euros per company (taking into account the outstanding aid credit on the balance of a company), until a date set by decree and no later than 26 September 2020; - in the event that the 2020 Government budget was not adopted by the Parliament, local executive bodies may, without prior authorisation from their respective deliberative bodies, commit, liquidate and mandate the totality of the investment expenditure (excluding debt annuities and programme authorisations) provided for in the Government budget for 2019, within the limit of the appropriations opened; - local executive bodies may, for the financial year 2020, and without a mandate from their respective deliberative organs, make budgetary appropriations changes from chapter to chapter, up to a maximum of 15% of the actual expenditure of each section in the 2019 budget (excluding appropriations relating to personnel costs); - unless otherwise agreed by the deliberative body, the executive body of any territorial authority may sign the agreement with the State allowing the financing of the solidarity fund for companies created by the State, during the duration of that fund (Ordinance No. 2020-330 of 25 March 2020).
+The exercise of these prerogatives by the executive in the absence of mandate from the deliberative body, runs up to the first meeting of the relevant deliberative body, which may then decide to put an end to its exercise in whole or in part [applicable from 12 March 2020 to 10 July 2020 inclusive37]; - the executive branch of any local authority may, without deliberation of the deliberative body, proceed to the allocation of subsidies to any association and may offer guarantees in respect of any loan until 10 July 2020 inclusive38 (Ordinance No. 2020-391 of 1 April 2020); - reinstatement as of 26 March 2020 of the delegations of borrowing powers, granted to the executive by any municipal council or by the deliberative body of an EPCI, provided such delegation had ended with the municipal campaign of March 2020.
+The exercise of these prerogatives runs up to the first meeting of the municipal council or the deliberative body of an EPCI; - unless otherwise decided by the regional council (conseil régional), the presidents of the regional councils may grant financial aid to any company (on the basis of Article L.1511-2 of the code général des collectivités territoriales (CGCT)), up to a limit of 200,000 euros per financial aid (taking into account the outstanding aid credit on the balance of a company), until a date set by decree and no later than 26 September 2020; - in the event that the 2020 local budget was not adopted by their local deliberative body, local executive bodies may, without prior authorisation from their respective deliberative bodies, commit, liquidate and mandate the totality of the